Reelfoot WMALocated about 5 miles NE of Tiptonville, TN and east of TN Highway 78, Lake County, TN

 Site Description: The area contains a mix of habitats across its 24,000 acres.
 The more elevated lands contain cultivated fields and a mix of shrub and early successional forest habitats.

 Wetter and lower elevation areas contain bottomland hardwood and cypress swamp habitats.

-There are also freshwater sloughs, bayous, marshes, and some lake habitat.
+There are also freshwater sloughs, bayous, marshes, and some lake habitats.